Officer (armed forces): United Kingdom

 RAF Reserve Officers undertake the Reserve Basic Recruit Training Course (BRTC) at RAF Halton prior to attending Officer specific training at RAF Cranwell College (RAFCC).

-The ROIT course at RAFCC is spread over a 4 month period and consists of pre-learning, a number of residential weekends, a 15 day intense and 5 day graduation period of residential activity at the College.
+The RAF Reserve Officer Initial Training (ROIT) course at RAFCC is spread over a 4 month period and consists of pre-learning, a number of residential weekends, a 15 day intense and 5 day graduation period of residential activity at the College.
 A significant part of this training is done in collaboration with the Regular courses, often the Specialist Officer Initial Training (SOIT) course.

 Royal Marines officers receive their training in the Command Wing of the Commando Training Centre Royal Marines during a 15-month course.
 The courses consist not only of tactical and combat training, but also of leadership, management, etiquette, and international-affairs training.

 Until the Cardwell Reforms of 1871, commissions in the British Army were purchased by officers.
 The Royal Navy, however, operated on a more meritocratic, or at least socially mobile, basis.